yk-liu/yk-liu.github.io/_posts/2019-12-30-Computer-Code-for-Toric-Code/2019-12-30-Computer-Code-for-Toric-Code.md

 - The outmost loop contains a lot of unwanted loops.
 When $Q$ is small compared to $L$, there are bound to be a lot of wasted resources and jumps.
 If the `go to` statements breaks the parallelization, we can relabel the qualified `loopn`'s and write that into a much smaller loop.
 - In extreme case, we can even compress the entire nested loop into one single big loop using the techniques stated above.
 But that might result in a code that is hard to understand.
+- In each loop, the product of $A$ is constructed more times than needed.

-# Publication and code samples
+# Publication and Improved Code Samples

-The
+The final optimal codes is published on arXiv: with many examples.